nachomazzara/eip7702-poc/POST.md

 /// @title 7702 Batch Delegator
 /// @notice Under an EIP-7702 set-code tx, your EOA can adopt this code and forward **batches** of calls.
-///         Sign an authorization for this contract’s address, then send a type-0x04 tx
+///         Sign an authorization for this contract's address, then send a type-0x04 tx
 ///         to your EOA with data = abi.encodeWithSelector(BatchDelegator.executeBatch.selector, calls).
 contract BatchDelegator {
     struct Call {